Dalmatian South Coast

 Beyond Makarska the road passes through Brela and Baška Voda before reaching Ploče, the gateway to the Neretva River delta — a surprising wetland of reeds and citrus groves that feels entirely out of place on this rugged coast.
 The Pelješac Peninsula juts west: its long spine of mountains shelters a microclimate ideal for Plavac Mali, Croatia's greatest red wine, grown on steep terraced vineyards that no tractor can reach.
 At the base of the peninsula, Ston has the longest medieval walls in Europe after Nanjing — a 5.5-kilometre system of battlements that once protected the lucrative salt pans.
 Ston oysters, farmed in Mali Ston Bay since Roman times, are a compulsory stop.

-For a VW T3 the route is entirely manageable.
+For a classic or low-power campervan the route is entirely manageable.
 The D8 through Dalmatia has no serious climbs, petrol stations are plentiful, and ferry services connect to the islands of Brač, Hvar, and Korčula if you want to add an island dimension.
 Dubrovnik is the one logistical challenge: the city's fame means summer traffic and parking are genuinely difficult.
 The solution is to park at the Lapad campsite or the Ivanica rest area north of the old town and take the bus or walk the city walls at dawn before the cruise ship crowds arrive.

 Frequently Asked Questions